 No, dogs should not eat citrus fruits like lemons.
 Apart from the fact that your dog may reject the sour taste, it's very important to keep your pet away from lemons.
-The ASPCA notes that the fruit is indeed toxic to dogs, and also to horses and cats, for that matter.
+The fruit causes gastrointestinal upset for dogs and also horses and cats for that matter.
 The poisonous components are the psoralen compounds and the aromatic oils.
-If your doggie gets his paws on a lemon, he may experience unpleasant side effects including diarrhea, throwing up and even unusual light sensitivity.
+If your dog gets their paws on a lemon, they may experience unpleasant side effects, including diarrhea, throwing up, and even unusual light sensitivity.

-When it comes to dogs, the situation is very similar with limes.
+No, dogs should not eat limes.
 Just like the lemon, this sour green fruit is also likely to cause irritation for canines.
 "We wouldn't say that these are truly 'toxic,'" says Dr. Kautz, "but they are dangerous due to local irritation that will cause the symptoms of distress."
 If you have a lime tree growing in your backyard, make sure your curious pooch stays away from it no matter what.
-Consumption of any part of a lime, especially in excessive amounts, may also lead to diarrhea, throwing up and sensitivity to light.
-Not a good time for you, and certainly not for your doggie, either.
+Consumption of any part of a lime, especially in excessive amounts, may also lead to diarrhea, throwing up, and sensitivity to light.

 Grapes, cherry pits, apple seeds, and peach pits are also dangerous to dogs.
 Citrus fruits aren't the only possible fruity hazard out there.
-Other types of fruits may also be dangerous to your pet, which is why it's very important never to allow him to eat a "human food" item if you're anything less than 100 percent sure of its safety.
-The Humane Society of the United States notes an array of fruits and parts of fruits that are toxic to your doggie, including grapes, cherry pits, apple seeds and peach pits.
+Other types of fruits may also be dangerous to your pet, which is why it's very important never to allow them to eat a human food item if you're anything less than 100 percent sure of its safety.
+Consult a detailed list of fruits and fruit parts (stems, pits, seeds, and more) that are toxic, including grapes, cherry pits, apple seeds, and peach pits.
 Make sure that all of these things are out of your dog's reach so they can stay happy and healthy.